MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 > var taskItemUrl = 'https://teams.microsoft.com/l/entity/fe4a8eba-2a31-4737-8e33-e5fae6fee194/tasklist123?webUrl=' + encodedWebUrl + '&context=' + encodedContext;
 > ```

-#### Configure deep link to a tab using TeamsJS library
+#### Configure deep link to a tab using TeamsJS

-You can configure deep links in your app through the TeamsJS library to allow the app users browse different pages within your app.
+You can configure deep links in your app through TeamsJS to allow the app users browse different pages within your app.
 The following code demonstrates how to navigate to a specific entity within your Teams app:

 # [TeamsJS v2](#tab/teamsjs-v2)